 For Daniel Wright, you can use:

-2. Using the Initial of Your Last Name Plus Your Full First Name
+2. Use the Initial of Your Last Name Plus Your Full First Name

-Another good approach is to use your last name, followed by your first initial.
-This method is particularly beneficial for you if you own or work at a large organization that frequently organizes users based on their last names rather than their first names.
+Another good approach is to use your last name followed by your first initial.
+This method is beneficial if you own or work at a large organization that frequently organizes users based on their last rather than first names.

 Examples: